Bankrupting DoS Attackers: Analysis of

 \section{Analysis of \Linear}

-In this section, we formally analyze a general class of algorithms that define iterations like \Linear, but charge the $i$-th job in the iteration an RB cost of $i^{\algExp}$, for some positive $\algExp$.
+In this section, we formally analyze \Linear.
+To give intuition about the choice of cost function, we analyze a general class of algorithms that define iterations like \Linear: algorithms that charge the $i$-th job in the iteration a fee of $i^{\algExp}$, for some positive $\algExp$.
 Our analysis shows that \Linear, which sets $\algExp = 1$, is asymptotically optimal across this class of algorithms.

 Let $b$ be the total number of bad jobs, and recall that $g$ is the number of good jobs.
 We note that all good jobs pay a cost of at most $1$ before they learn the current value of \thresh, which incurs a total cost of $O(g)$.
-This is asymptotically equal to the total provisioning cost.
-Thus, for simplicity, in this section, we only count the RB costs for the RB solutions submitted when the jobs are serviced.
+This is asymptotically equal to the total service cost.
+Thus, for simplicity, in this section, we only count the costs for the fees submitted when the jobs are serviced.
 Throughout, we let $\log(\cdot)$ denote the logarithm base $2$.